syncfusion-content/javascript-docs/js/SpellCheck/Functionalities.md

 {% endhighlight %}

-N> You need to set the ajaxDataType value as json to get the Synchronous request result properly.
+N> You need to set the `ajaxDataType` value as `json` to retrieve the synchronous request result properly.